-The federal carbon levy was introduced in Alberta starting January 1^{st} , 2020, which prescribes increased costs on heating fuels based on their greenhouse gas emissions.
-Currently, the price of carbon is \$30/tonne of CO_2e , with a \$10/tonne of CO_2e increase coming in April of 2021.
-The previous federal carbon plan was scheduled to peak carbon pricing in 2022, at \$50/Tonne of CO_2e , however, the federal government has recently presented their long term carbon pricing plan, which increases carbon pricing annually by \$15/Tonne of CO_2e after 2022 until 2030, where it will be \$170/Tonne of CO_2e .
+The federal carbon levy was introduced in Alberta starting January 1st, 2020, which prescribes increased costs on heating fuels based on their greenhouse gas emissions.
+Currently, the price of carbon is 30/tonne of CO2e, with a 10/tonne of CO2e increase coming in April of 2021.
+The previous federal carbon plan was scheduled to peak carbon pricing in 2022, at 50/tonne of CO2e, however, the federal government has recently presented their long-term carbon pricing plan, which increases carbon pricing annually by 15/tonne of CO2e after 2022 until 2030, where it will be 170/tonne of CO2e.

-The carbon levy is calculated per tonne of CO_2e emitted, therefore, different fuel sources will have different carbon prices due to their differing CO_2e emission rates.
-Table 8 displays the fuel prices observed within the 2019 grain condition study (\$0/Tonne of CO_2e) to the projected federal carbon plan, peaking in 2030 at \$170/tonne of CO_2e .
+The carbon levy is calculated per tonne of $CO_2e$ emitted, therefore, different fuel sources will have different carbon prices due to their differing $CO_2e$ emission rates.
+Table 8 displays the fuel prices observed, starting in 2019 (\$0/Tonne of $CO_2e$ ) to the projected federal carbon plan, peaking in 2030 at \$170/tonne of $CO_2e$ .
 Fuel costs within this table are depicted in their commonly billed units.